Tom Limoli, President

 For the local profession of dentistry he chaired the Georgia Dental Association’s council on Peer Review, Dental Health and Dental Care.
 In addition, Dr. Limoli chaired the writing of the state’s first Quality Assessment Manual on Parameters of Care.

 As a national lecturer and educator on the subject, he was on the editorial board for numerous industry publications.
 Over his professional career he presented educational programs in all 50 states as well as served on the faculty of Emory University in Atlanta, the Medical College of Georgia in Augusta, as well as numerous other institutions of dental education.

 His professional associations included The American Dental Association, Georgia Dental Association, Northern District Dental Society, Hinman Dental Society, Academy of General Dentistry, American Academy of Periodontology, Chicago Dental Society, Greater New York Dental Society, and the American Association of Dental Consultants.
 He had active licenses in Georgia, New York, New Jersey, and Pennsylvania.

 Following his graduation in 1948 from the University of Pennsylvania school of Dental Medicine, he remained and served there as a clinical professor in prosthodontics focusing on the oral rehabilitation of the cleft palate patient.
 During the Korean conflict he served his country in the U.S. Army Dental Corp and later opened his first private dental practice in rural Hinesville, Georgia.

-Dr. Limoli passed peacefully at his residence while at his bedside were his wife Christel, daughter Michelle and son Tom Jr. in September 2006, the conclusion to Dr. Limoli’s seven year battle with both lymphoma and pulmonary fibrosis.
+Dr. Limoli passed peacefully at his residence while at his bedside were his wife Christel, daughter Michelle and son Tom Jr. in September of 2006.
+This concluded Dr. Limoli’s seven year battle with both lymphoma and pulmonary fibrosis.